simplicitesoftware/documentation/docs/documentation/operation/cloudfoundry.md

 Check and/or change the deployment parameters in the `manifest.yml` file (e.g. the allocated memory).

-Create a blank Simplicit&eacute;&reg; instance using the following command (the instance name is free but must be a URL-friendly string, e.g. `my_simplicite-123`, you can deploy several instances on your Bluemix account, each one needs a unique instance name):
+Create a blank Simplicité instance using the following command (the instance name is free but must be a URL-friendly string, e.g. `my_simplicite-123`, you can deploy several instances on your Bluemix account, each one needs a unique instance name):
 ```